 Est. 1973 (50+ years)

 Hunnington Farms is one of the oldest continuously operating golden retriever programs in Louisiana, established in 1973 by Robert and Leslie Jarrell.
 A 50-year track record in a single breed is a meaningful signal.
-Most programs that cut corners don’t survive five decades.
+Most programs that cut corners do not survive five decades.

 OFA testing covers five areas: hips, patellas, elbows, dental, and cardiac.
-That’s above the four-test GRCA minimum, which suggests a serious health focus.
+That is above the four-test GRCA minimum, which suggests a serious health focus.
 All dogs are AKC registered.
 The farm is located on working property north of Covington, which supports naturalized early socialization.

 Honest caveat: GRCA membership is not confirmed.
 The Jarrells also breed Golden Doodles, a separate program that has been running for about 15 years.
-That doesn’t affect the quality of their golden retriever work, but it’s worth asking which litters are prioritized and whether golden retrievers remain their primary focus.
+That does not affect the quality of their golden retriever work, but it is worth asking which litters are prioritized and whether golden retrievers remain their primary focus.

 | Criterion | Status |